respondflow/register-api-info/10-03-2025-customer-update.md

 We are working on our versioning system to ensure that future changes don't break the implementation on your end.
 Please bear with us.

-## Join us in slack

-We welcome your feedback.
-If you have any concerns or ideas for improving our API please don't hesitate to reach out to our developers here:

 ## New routing structure

 We are working to make our API more RESTful.
 Some routes may change.
 No functionality will change, but the endpoint might.
 All changes will be documented in our API reference and provide a changelog for easier integration.